-Or: Is the MCU a Meta Narrative Within the On Cinema Universe?
+Or: Is the MCU a Meta Narrative Within the On Cinema at the Cinema Universe?

-Note: this article has been updated since it was first published to incorporate updates to the Marvel and On Cinema universes.
+Note: this article has been updated several times (most recently in November of 2022) to incorporate updates to the Marvel and On Cinema at the Cinema universes.

 The film-within-a-film trope has existed for a long time.
 Since before film, truthfully.
 Examples of this narrative style—in which one fictional narrative exists nestled within another fictional narrative—can be found in Canterbury Tales and the play-within-a-play in A Midsummer Night’s Dream.